The below list details all my items for the bike nerdy or adventure needy amongst you.

 - 3*power-links (in case chain snaps)

-- Spare BB (I don't have a fancy sealed unit so have to accept that my BB could go at any time)
+- Spare BB (I didn't have a fancy sealed unit so I had to accept that my BB could go at any time)

 - crank-arm star tool